pmahnke/mahnke-cocktails/recipe_processed/chilcano.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass and stir" },
+      "text": "Pour: Add all ingredients directly to the glass and stir" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Collins Glass"
+      "text": "Glassware: Collins Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "  - On the rocks"
+      "text": "On the rocks"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: None"
+      "text": "Garnish: None"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: "
+      "text": "Special Prep: "
     },
     {
       "@type": "HowToStep",
-      "text": "    - Measure everything bar the soda into a tall glass, add ice and stir to combine.
+      "text": "Measure everything bar the soda into a tall glass, add ice and stir to combine.
 Top up with soda to taste, and serve."
     },
     {
       "@type": "HowToStep",
-      "text": "    - You can use Ginger cordial or Stone’s Ginger wine to replace the ginger syrup."
+      "text": "You can use Ginger cordial or Stone’s Ginger wine to replace the ginger syrup."
     }
     ],
   "recipeYield": "1 cocktail",